 Title loans are suitable for people who have a bad credit history.
 If you have a bad credit score, it is usually very difficult to secure a loan from a bank.
 In the event you are offered a bank loan, the interest rate may be too high.

-Unlike banks, lenders of title loans do not take the credit history of the applicant into account.
+Unlike banks, title loan lenders do not take the credit history of the applicant into account.
 A lender will not perform a credit check prior to approving a loan.

 There are a number of requirements you must meet before you’ll be eligible for a title loan.